MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
+`Jul/06/2025` Our paper on Adaptive Dynamic Layer-skipping Framework for LLM acceleration has been accepted to ACM MM 2025.
+Congratulations to Junjie.

 `Jul/01/2025` Our three papers on PIM-based LLM acceleration, circuit optimization for nonlinear operations, and PCIe tracing for edge AI have been accepted to ICCAD 2025.
 Congratulations to Yiwe, Zhixiong, and Zhibai.

 `May/03/2025` Our paper on "Collision Ditection Accelerator Based on RRAM-TCAMs" has been accepted by IEEE TCAD 2025!
 Congratulations to Yijian.